 Understanding the differences between truckload, less-than truckload, partial truckload, volume LTL, and shared truckload is an important step in choosing the right ground mode of shipping.
 Here are some quick terms to get us started:

 - Truckload: A shipment that fills a full truck.
-Truckload shipments are generally 10-24 pallets or up to 42,000 pounds.
-They fill one truck to capacity and move directly from Point A to Point B. Note: These are sometimes also referred to as “full truckload.”
+Truckload shipments are generally more than 10 pallets or more than 15,000 pounds.
+They fill one truck to capacity and move directly from point A to point B. Note: These are sometimes also referred to as “full truckload.”

 - Less-than truckload: LTL shipments are usually one to six pallets or less than 4,000 pounds.
 LTL uses many different trucks and distribution facilities to handle a shipment.

-- Volume LTL: Volume LTL shipments usually range from six to 24 pallets and don’t exceed 5,000 pounds.
+- Volume LTL: Volume LTL shipments usually range from five to 14 pallets and weigh more than 4,000 pounds.

 - Shared truckload: Shared truckload is ideal for midsize shipments of four to 22 pallets that measure eight to 44 linear feet and less than 36,000 pounds.
 Like the PTL and VLTL modes, shared truckload is an option for freight that doesn’t fill an entire truck.

 Partial shipping: a breakdown

 At the most basic level, partial shipments are those that don’t completely fill a truck, but are too large to be considered “LTL.”
 You can ship freight of this size via the consolidator network — as long as the freight fits within the requirements mentioned in the previous section.
 A partial shipment fills only part of a truck, so your cargo shares space with goods of other shippers.

 Even as one of the less popular modes of shipping, partials have several advantages.